MicrosoftDocs/win32/desktop-src/direct3d9/viewports-and-clipping.md

 ---
-Description: Conceptually, a viewport is a two-dimensional (2D) rectangle into which a 3D scene is projected. ms.assetid: eddadaa1-9181-47fa-8530-44aa46fea286
+description: Conceptually, a viewport is a two-dimensional (2D) rectangle into which a 3D scene is projected. ms.assetid: eddadaa1-9181-47fa-8530-44aa46fea286
 title: Viewports and Clipping (Direct3D 9)
 ms.topic: article